10 Best ABM Platforms of 2026

 • Accuracy: Continuous record updates, verified contact details, duplicate removal

-• Refresh frequency: How often data gets updated and verification methods used
+• Refresh frequency: How often data gets updated and what verification methods are used.
+This is a critical evaluation criterion because stale lists waste budget against a snapshot, not reality.

 • Segmentation depth: Hundreds of filters from company size and industry to tech stack and buying signals